Skip to content

 Step 2: Match Your Goals to Search Intent with Targeted Keywords

-Search intent is the why behind every query, and Google has become remarkably good at interpreting it.
+Search intent is the why behind every query, and Google has gotten remarkably good at interpreting it.

 Informational intent drives “how to” searches, definition queries, and research questions.
 These typically trigger featured snippets, People Also Ask boxes, and AI Overviews.
 If you’re a financial advisor, queries like “how to save for retirement” fall here.
-Though this used to be an SEO’s bread-and-butter, these days this real estate is being mopped up by Google’s AI Overviews.
+This used to be SEO bread-and-butter.
+These days, AI Overviews absorb much of that real estate — which is exactly why your content needs to be the source those overviews cite, not the page they replace.

 Commercial intent shows up in “best of” searches and comparison queries.
 “Best CRM for small business” signals someone evaluating options but not yet ready to buy.
-These searches often display list articles, review sites, and comparison content.
-These surveys are often cited in LLMs like ChatGPT or Perplexity (try to get in them, or write your own!)
+These searches often surface list articles, review sites, and comparison content.
+LLMs like ChatGPT and Perplexity frequently cite these surveys — worth targeting, or writing your own.

 “LLMs like ChatGPT or Google’s AI Overviews are lazy shoppers who love ‘Best of’ listicles because they bundle popular options into easy recommendations.
 The result is a self-reinforcing loop where brands that already have visibility keep getting cited, while smaller alternatives stay invisible.”